googleapis/google-cloud-python/ndb/MIGRATION_NOTES.md

   protobuffers, work which is now delegated to Datastore.
 - `Model._deserialize` is no longer used.
 It worked directly with protobuffers, so wasn't really salvageable.
-Unfortunately, there were comments indicating was overridden by subclasses.
+Unfortunately, there were comments indicating it was overridden by subclasses.
 Hopefully this isn't broadly the case.

 ## Comments